jesperstroem/CSDP/README.md

 It is two part and consists of: data preprocessing/standardization and data serving.

-The preprocessing can be used to transform most avaiable PSG datasets to a standardized HDF5 file.
+The preprocessing can be used to transform most available PSG datasets to a standardized HDF5 file.

 The data serving can be used for two neural networks with customizable training setups.

 ## Installation

-First of all, Git needs to be installed on your machine: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
+First of all, Git needs to be installed on your machine: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git Then you need a distribution of Anaconda, check here: https://www.anaconda.com/download/

 Then run the following commands in shell:

 git clone https://gitlab.au.dk/tech_ear-eeg/common-sleep-data-pipeline.git
 cd common-sleep-data-pipeline
-conda env create --file environment.yaml conda activate csdp
+conda env create --file env.yml conda activate csdp

+The conda environment file assumes you run your code on a CUDA compatible system.

 ## How to preprocess and standardize your data